-To preface this scam, we need to first appreciate the scope of another Internet vice: pornography.
-Explicit adult material makes up a full 30 percent of the content on the Internet, and pornographic websites see more traffic than the combined totals for Amazon, Twitter, and Netflix.
-In short, there’s a lot of porn out there, which may be why this particular scam has been somewhat successful.
+Before we get into the details of this scam, we first need to acknowledge the scope of another Internet vice: pornography.
+Explicit adult material makes up 30 percent of the content living on the internet and pornographic websites get more traffic than the combined traffic totals of Netflix, Twitter, and Amazon.
+There is a lot of pornography out there, which is why the scam became somewhat successful.

 “You don’t know me and you’re thinking why you received this email, right?

 Well, I actually placed a malware on the porn website and guess what, you visited this web site to have fun (you know what I mean).
 While you were watching the video, your web browser acted as a RDP (Remote Desktop) and a keylogger which provided me access to your display screen and webcam.
 Right after that, my software gathered all your contacts from your Messenger, Facebook account, and email account.

 I made a split-screen video.
 First part recorded the video you were viewing (you’ve got a fine taste haha), and next part recorded your webcam (Yep!
 It’s you doing nasty things!).